Part of InternewsNext, a series highlighting 30 youth-led media initiatives.

 Between work sessions, participants found a little time to use technology to create their own musical entertainment.
 Watch Kyrgyz participant Aibek Baratov turn an iPad into a virtual guitar!

 Internews set up on an on-site MediaLaboratory to experiment with multimedia technologies to creatively document the camp through video, audio, photo, and online print materials.
-The fruits of their labor are available here.

 A jury of experts from three Central Asian nations as well as Belarus and the Czech Republic evaluated each project based on its ability to do social good, effective use of technology, potential for mobilizing the public and sustainability over the long-term.